PaulBrownMagic/LED_Arcade/README.md

 - [ ] Pretty animations for in-betweens in animations.py
 - [ ] Make a score display animation, e.g.: "Score: 12" in animations.py
 - [ ] Template game with explanation to help other developers.
-- [ ] Config file to read in input and diplay choice, over-ride with command line args.
-- [ ] Command to write config file.
 - [ ] Fix displays.\_\_init\_\_.Writer numpy >= 1.12.1 dependency to work with 1.8.1 on Raspberry Pi
+- [ ] Single constants for config variables and game names (tidy up!)
-- [ ] Test with unicorn hat again, cry about the inevitable rotation/direction issues...
+- [ ] Implement Logging
+- [ ] Set of unit tests for inputs, displays

 \<LONG-TERM TODO\>:
 - [ ] Move menu screen to game class?